mattias-p/fillout/README.md

 -rw------- 1 mattias mattias 23 apr 18 12:35 second.txt
 ```

-Note that now new files have been created and that the exising files that
+Note that no new files were created and that the files that already existed are
-already existed are unchanged (as indicated by their timestamps and file sizes).
+unchanged (as indicated by their timestamps and file sizes).

 Finally, let's take a look at `fillout`'s own usage documentation: